-Students receiving all A and B grades for all modules or clerkships in a given year are normally advanced to the next year of study or recommended for graduation.
+Students receiving all A, B, and C or P grades for all modules or clerkships in a given year are normally advanced to the next year of study or recommended for graduation.

-Students with one or more C grades or annotation of T instead of assignment of final grade, or unsatisfactory professionalism, are reviewed by the committee to determine appropriate follow-up or action which could include no additional requirements, completion of a particular module or examination, repeating a particular module or clerkship, repeating a complete year, dismissal from the program, or other recommendations.
-The student may also be placed in a probationary status until required actions are completed.
+Students with one or more annotations of T instead of assignment of final grade, or unsatisfactory professionalism, are reviewed by the committee to determine appropriate follow-up or action which could include no additional requirements; completion of a particular module or examination; repeating a particular module or clerkship; repeating a complete year; dismissal from the program, or other recommendations.
+The student may also be placed on a probationary status until required actions are completed.